Charlie Brooker's Screenwipe: Format

-Screenwipe is presented by comedian Charlie Brooker, who reviews other British television programmes with a caustic and humorous tone.
+Screenwipe is presented by Charlie Brooker, who reviews other British television programmes with a caustic and humorous tone.
 Brooker analyses specific programmes and genres, regularly making jokes about how programmes are created.
 Brooker often pays particular attention to more obscure channels on satellite, Freeview and cable, such as those dedicated to gambling, shopping, horoscopes and pornography.
 He explores the probable effects of television on society and the feelings programmes can create in the viewer.
 One segment of each show is usually dedicated to positive reviews, with analysis on why the style and content are so absorbing.

 Much of the programme is filmed in Brooker's living room, with shots of him sitting in front of his TV (and laptop) with remote control in hand talking to camera, occasionally bellowing insults or sarcastic comments at whatever happens to be shown at the time, interspersed with shots of TV shows.
 Occasionally he will make use of props for the sake of humour, including a "seance trumpet" to mock Colin Fry's performance and an oven glove with a smiley face into which he claims to channel his unfulfilled emotions.

 When not in the living room, Brooker presents segments on various pieces of television, different genres or peculiarities of production.
 Instead of actors, these sections often feature members of the Screenwipe production crew to illustrate points; for example, director Al Campbell as the half-witted satirist "Barry Shitpeas", and researcher Mike Bradley in a number of roles.

 The series has spawned several spin-off shows which use a very similar format but examine different media: Newswipe with Charlie Brooker, Charlie Brooker's Gameswipe, and Charlie Brooker's Weekly Wipe.